darrenburns/posting/README.md

 Some notable features include: "jump mode" navigation, environments/variables system with autocompletion, syntax highlighting powered by tree-sitter, Vim keys, various builtin themes, a configuration system, "open in $EDITOR", and a command palette for quickly accessing functionality.

-Posting is built using Python and [Textual](https://github.com/textualize/textual).
+Posting was built with [Textual](https://github.com/textualize/textual).

 ## Installation